Ethel Leginska: Education and marriage

 Ethel Liggins was born in Hull, Yorkshire, England, to Thomas and Annie Peck Liggins.
 With support from wealthy patron Mary Emma Wilson, the wife of the shipping magnate Arthur Wilson, she attended the Hoch conservatory in Frankfurt, where she studied piano under James Kwast, and composition under Bernhard Sekles and Iwan Knorr.
 She also studied in Vienna with the famed Polish pianist and professor, Theodor Leschetizky.
 She made her debut as a pianist in London in 1902 at the age of 16.
 In 1905 she went on tour in Australia, and from 1906 performed in Europe under the stage name Ethel Leginska, at the suggestion of British socialite Lady Maud Warrender (the wife of Sir George Warrender).
 At that time the best top-class musicians were Polish, hence the Polish-sounding name "Leginska" considered advantageous to the development of the young pianist musical career.
 She kept that name throughout her career and upon her debut in the United States she was dubbed by the press "The Paderewski of women pianists".

 In 1907 Leginska married the composer Emerson Whithorne, whom she had met when they both studied in Vienna.
 They would sometimes perform together, with him playing the second part in two-piano pieces on her recitals and from the time they married through 1909 him serving as her concert manager.
-He later wrote music criticism for "Musical America" and "Paul Mall Gazette", and as a composer, he had his music performed frequently in the 1920s and 1930s.
+He later wrote music criticism for "Musical America" and "Pall Mall Gazette", and as a composer, he had his music performed frequently in the 1920s and 1930s.
 She and Emerson Whithorne had one son, Cedric Whithorne, born in September 1908 after the couple returned from visiting Whithorne's native United States.
 They did so at least once prior to their divorce, traveling to Cleveland, OH where Leginska make her unofficial American debut in Cleveland's Hippodrome, a vaudeville theater.
 Nonetheless, the couple separated in 1910 and divorced in 1916.
 After an unsuccessful custody fight for her son Cedric, Leginska became even more outspoken about inadequate opportunities for women, stating that self-sacrifice for family's sake is "over-rated" and that "it is impossible for a woman with a career to be unselfish".